frockenstein/flog/content/notes/spolsky-smart.md

 At the end, be prepared to make a sharp decision about them: Hire or No Hire.
 There is no other answer. *Never say "hire, but not for my team".
 That means No Hire.
 A candidate that would be brilliant for one particular task, but not overall is No Hire.

 > p.
-95 In software, things change so often and so rapidly that you need peopl ewho can succeed at just about any programming task that you throw at them.
+95 In software, things change so often and so rapidly that you need people who can succeed at just about any programming task that you throw at them.

 Never say "maybe, I can't tell".
 That's No Hire.
 On the fence?
 No Hire.
 Mechanically translate all the waffling into "no" and you'll be alright.